swiftlang/swift-evolution/proposals/0235-add-result.md

   public func flatMapError<NewError>(
     _ transform: (Error) -> Result<Value, NewError>
   ) -> Result<Value, NewError>

-  /// Evaluates the given transform closures to create a single output value.
-  ///
-  /// - Parameters:
-  ///   - onSuccess: A closure that transforms the success value.
-  ///   - onFailure: A closure that transforms the error value.
-  /// - Returns: A single `Output` value. public func fold<Output>(
-    onSuccess: (Value) -> Output,
-    onFailure: (Error) -> Output
-  ) -> Output
-}

-extension Result where Error: Swift.Error {
   /// Unwraps the `Result` into a throwing expression.
   ///
   /// - Returns: The success value, if the instance is a success.